 missed /mis/ = miss

-laughed /l�f/ =
+laughed /l�f/ = laugh

-The potential loss of meaning of the reductions in () is the same for all items�the loss of the past tense meaning.[3]
+The potential loss of meaning of the reductions in (8) is the same for all items�the loss of the past tense meaning.[3]

-Consonant cluster simplification occurs primarily with final clusters that have the same voicing throughout : /-nd, -lb, -ld, -st, -ft, -pt, -kt, -vd,/ etc. is much less common with clusters that have different voicing, where the first consonant is voiced and the second voiceless, as in /-kt, -nt, -mp, -lk, nk/.
-In this report, will be concerned with the first type, homovoiced clusters.
+Consonant cluster simplification occurs primarily with final clusters that have the same voicing throughout : /-nd, -lb, -ld, -st, -ft, -pt, -kt, -vd,/ etc. Simplification is much less common with clusters that have different voicing, where the first consonant is voiced and the second voiceless, as in /-kt, -nt, -mp, -lk, nk/.
+In this report, will be concerned with the first type, which are commonly referred to as homovoiced clusters.

-Since the question of dialect on reading comprehension was first raised, it has been agreed that it is important to distinguish reading errors from differences in pronunciation (Goodman, 1965; Labov, 1965).
-However, it has not been generally that these dialect differences are potential errors.
+Since the question of dialect impact on reading comprehension was first raised, it has generally been agreed that it is important to distinguish reading errors from differences in pronunciation (Goodman, 1965; Labov, 1965).
+However, it has not been generally recognized that these dialect differences are potential errors.
 When a reader says /fayn/ for find, we may be dealing with a colloquial pronunciation of the right word, or a misreading that has identified the wrong word, fine.

-Though consonant cluster simplification occurs in all spoken dialects, the higher frequencies in nonstandard dialects, particularly AAVE, made this a particularly important issue for efforts to raise reading levels in inner city, lowareas. he made a central focus in testing as well as in intervention methods.
+Though consonant cluster simplification occurs in all spoken dialects, the higher frequencies in nonstandard dialects, particularly AAVE, made this a particularly important issue for efforts to raise reading levels in inner city, lowincome areas.
+Accordingly, the UMRP made consonant cluster simplification a central focus in testing as well as in intervention methods.
 The RCCB text used as a reading diagnostic contains the following words with homovoiced clusters:

-() told, old, find, kind, around, worst, thirst, spend, stand, hand, ground, last, risk
+(9) told, old, find, kind, around, worst, thirst, spend, stand, hand, ground, last, risk

 Reading errors, clear and potential, were entered by hand by tutors in the field and later checked against audio recordings of the test procedures.
-All items were then entered into a computer program [RX] (Labov, 2000), which analyzes the orthographic structures responsible for errors and constructs reading error profiles that reflect the reader�s knowledge of alphabetic relation for each type of onset, nucleus and syllable coda, as well as the various grammatical suffixes involved.
+All items were then entered into a computer program [RX] (Labov, 2000), which automatically analyzes the orthographic structures responsible for errors and constructs reading error profiles that reflect the reader�s knowledge of alphabetic relations for each type of onset, nucleus and syllable coda, as well as the various grammatical suffixes involved.

 Dialect types